srleslie/srleslie.github.io/_posts/2023-08-27-exploring-arm-debug-architecture.md

 The so-called DAP topology refers to how DP and one or more APs form a DAP, and how DAP connects to the CPU subsystem.
 ADIv6 has brought some subtle but potentially significant changes to the DAP topology, and this section mainly focuses on these changes.

 Some press releases about the Coresight SoC-600 claim that the release of this suite brings a 'next-generation' debugging solution.
-Based on the following Figure 2-1, we understand that the so-called 'next generation' debugging refers to the ability to enable debuggers to connect to the debugging system without relying on traditional JTAG/SWD interfaces (reusing functional ports such as PCIe/USB in the figure).
+Based on the following Figure 2-1, we understand that the so-called 'next generation' debugging refers to the ability to enable debuggers to connect to the debug system without relying on traditional JTAG/SWD interfaces (reusing functional ports such as PCIe/USB in the figure).

 ![Figure 2-1](https://raw.githubusercontent.com/srleslie/srleslie.github.io/master/_posts/assets/2023-08-27-exploring-arm-debug-architecture/2-1.png)

-However, if you open the TRM of SoC-600 or ADIv6, you will find that you cannot find any new components designed to adapt to the new ports - the new architecture currently only adjusts the structure of DP/AP, providing system support for debugging without relying on JTAG/SWD debugging ports.
+However, if you open the TRM of SoC-600 or ADIv6, you will find that you cannot find any new components designed to adapt to the new ports - the new architecture currently only adjusts the structure of DP/AP, providing system support for debugging without relying on JTAG/SWD debug ports.
 Refer to the paragraph in ADIv6:

 > ADIv6 permits debug links other than JTAG or SWD to access the AP layer, so that multiple different links can be used to access debug functionality.

 The section 'A1.3 The debug link' provides an overview of the improvements to ADIv6.
 Debug link itself is a new term that refers to the implementation of physical interfaces and protocol layers that are not limited to DP, but more generally.
 The first sentence of A1.3 mentions that the debug link provides a memory mapped perspective on AP - which is not completely consistent with the design of ADIv5.2.
 Let's first take a look at the DP to AP access method in ADIv5.2.

 How DP accesses an AP essentially depends on the AP's programmer's model, which is the design of the AP register.
-From the table in the following Figure 2-2, we can see that the AP (i.e. APv1) register in ADIv5.2 is located in an 8-bit wide address space.
+From the table in the following Figure 2-2, we can see that the AP (also known as APv1) register in ADIv5.2 is located in an 8-bit wide address space.

 ![Figure 2-2](https://raw.githubusercontent.com/srleslie/srleslie.github.io/master/_posts/assets/2023-08-27-exploring-arm-debug-architecture/2-2.png)